Breens-Mbaka/wild-tracker/README.md

     ```sh
     $ git clone "repository-url"
     ```
-2. If you don't Postgres installed on your local PC visit [this to install it](https://www.postgresql.org/download/)
+2. Have Postgres installed on your laptop

 3. Wait gradle to install all the dependencies automatically